 Consequences of Not Having an LPA

-Not having a Lasting Power of Attorney in place can result in increased stress and potential legal complications for family members.
-When a loved one loses mental capacity without an LPA, it can lead to a complex and often stressful situation for those left to make decisions on their behalf.
+Not having a Lasting Power of Attorney in place can result in significant stress, financial hardship, and potential legal complications for the very people you would want to protect — your family.
+When a loved one loses mental capacity without an LPA, it creates a legal vacuum that can take months to resolve.

 Increased Stress for Family Members